gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 So you should guide them and kindly tell them what to do and when.
 But you also don't want to fall into the trap of doing everything for them.
 Your goal is for the team to be able to take care of themselves and for you to become redundant.
-Therefore, every time you remind them, you should also give them some time to follow the protocol themselves.
+Therefore, every time before you remind them, you should also give them some time to follow the protocol themselves.
 Once you become redundant, you may consider joining the mob.

->Tip: Do not join a new mob as a facilitator.
+>**Tip:** Do not join a fresh ensemble as a facilitator unless you are very experienced in this.
->The two roles can easily conflict.
->It may be better to stay out of it and act as a neutral mediator.

-### When you notice someone being distracted offer a break
+>Facilitation can be complicated, therefor you do not want to particiate in the programming at first.
+>Stay out of the ensemble and focus on having them work well together.

 ### Keep time for a retro
 You want to end a Mob Programming session with a retro.